8 Harmful Ingredients to Avoid in Your Deodorant (and my FAVORITE clean options!)

 I have tried soo many different deodorants with natural ingredients.
 Some have done nothing for body odor, some have left me with skin irritation, and some have been hard to apply.
 This is the ultimate tried and true list of non-toxic deodorants I rotate between and routinely use.
 (These are also great options for sensitive skin deodorant because-- HI 👋 that's me!)

 • Each and Every Natural Deodorant- thiiiiis deodorant 👏👏 For years I struggled with rashes and irritation from natural deodorants.
 Turns out it was the baking soda.
 This deodorant uses dead sea salt instead and has never given me any type of irritation!
 I love the cedar and vanilla smell (I am not someone who likes anything super sweet or floral- gimme all the masculine scents) but this is just sweet enough without being too much.
 They have a few other scents available too!
-Plus the recyclable packaging… I’m a fan.
+Plus the recyclable packaging… I’m a fan!

 • Primally Pure- this was one of the very first natural deodorants I tried and I used it for nearly 2 years until I noticed a bit of irritation.
 And I am still hoping they one day come out with a baking soda-free formulation.. but until then, I’m still a fan.
 If I use it too many days consecutively, I’ll get a little redness but in terms of covering body odor- I think it performs one of the best.
 I just tend to rotate whichever other natural deodorant I have on hand and it eliminates any irritation.